GleammerRay/WineSteam/README.md

 If you're unable to log into Steam via QR code, try restarting and using manual log in instead.
 Sometimes it may take several tries to log in.

 It is recommended to use `View` -> `Small Mode` in Steam to minimize crashes and bugs.
+[Known issues](#known-issues)

 Read [Adding as an App](#adding-as-an-app) for adding Wine Steam to your applications launcher.

+## To apply patches or not?
+This script includes two patches ([1](#dxvk-patch) [2](#visual-c-runtimes-installer) ) that are either required to even launch steam or might break your entire wine prefix!

+What seems to cuase (or not) issues is driver in use, proprietary nvida drivers for newer cards (10 series and up) seem to not need the patches, it will probably break your prefix. (use `winesteam.sh` and continue as normal)

+Nouveau open source driver as well as proprietary nvida driver for older cards (tested on GTX 750 ti) and possibly amd drivers? (not tested) seem to not even launch steam without the patches (use `altwinesteam.sh` or run normal setup and apply patches manually)

+Great way to check if you need patches or not is to run NEOTOKYO with proton using native steam (if you can play local maps then run the patches)

 ## Tools